 “I knew them slav-commie bastards were in it with the Chinks.”

 “Actually, I think only the Chinese are communist, sir,” replied the secretary of the interior.

 “Who asked you?” the POTUS snapped at her before turning back to Fricke.
 “Anything yet?”

 The POTUS scowled, punishing Fricke for his failure of an idea.
 Fricke relented and hung up.

 “Turn on the game!” ordered the POTUS.

 The secretary of transportation grabbed the remote and fumbled with the buttons.
 The black viewing screens filled with a menu and then gridiron action.
 It was the game of the week pitting the Saxons against the Normans.
 This elated the POTUS as he was the biggest fan of the Saxons and a close, personal friend of their coach, Vincent Fangbright.
-They had played football and roomed together at Yale and once chanted secret rites together with seven other fraternity pledges, each holding candles, buck naked, with a man dressed like Darth Vader walking around and whipping them in the ass with a ping pong paddle, while they encircled a stripper named Jennifer who was lying on a coffee table altar, portraying a corpse, totally nude except for a goat’s head mask on her face… which was the culmination of their secret fraternity initiation.
+They had played football and roomed together at Yale and once chanted secret rites together with seven other fraternity pledges, each holding candles, buck naked, with a man dressed like Darth Vader walking around and whipping them in the ass with a ping pong paddle while they encircled and slurped jello shots off a stripper named Jennifer who was lying on a coffee table altar, portraying a corpse, totally nude except for a goat’s head mask on her face… which was the culmination of their secret fraternity initiation.